KeithIMyers/chromiumos-docs/contributing.md

 ### CL dependencies {#CQ-DEPEND}

 Sometimes work will span multiple [CL]s across different repos.
-The `CQ-DEPEND=` lines are used to make sure [CL]s are merged in a specific order, or altogether vs none at all.
+The `Cq-Depend:` lines are used to make sure [CL]s are merged in a specific order, or altogether vs none at all.

-*   Specify dependencies in the last paragraph of your change (after `TEST=` lines) using `CQ-DEPEND=CL:12345`.
+*   Specify dependencies in the last paragraph of your change (after `TEST=` lines) using `Cq-Depend: chromium:12345`.
-*   Each dependency should start with a `CL:` prefix followed by a number (the [Gerrit] [CL] number on the server) or a [Change-Id].
+*   Each dependency should start with a Gerrit instance prefix followed by a number (the [Gerrit][CL] number on the server) or a [Change-Id].
 *   You may specify multiple dependencies.
-    Each dependency should be separated with a comma and a space (e.g.
+Each dependency should be separated with a comma and a space (e.g. `Cq-Depend: chromium:12345, chrome-internal:4321`).
-    `CQ-DEPEND=CL:12345, CL:4321`).
-    You can also split dependencies into multiple `CQ-DEPEND=` lines.
-*   Use an asterisk prefix to denote internal dependencies (e.g. `CL:*4321`).
+*   Use `chrome-internal` prefix to denote internal dependencies (e.g.
-    Otherwise, the [CL] is interpreted as an external change (e.g. `CL:4321`).
+    `chrome-internal:4321`).
-*   You may specify `CQ-DEPEND` loops where "CL A" depends on "CL B", and "CL B" depends on "CL A" (there's no limit to the number of [CL]s).
+*   You may specify `Cq-Depend` loops where "CL A" depends on "CL B", and "CL B" depends on "CL A" (there's no limit to the number of [CL]s).
 This makes sure the [CQ] will pick up and test them together atomically.
 *   Atomic transactions within a single repository are supported.
     *   Merges across repos is not atomic due to [Gerrit] limitations.
 There is a small window where syncs may pull a partial set of changes.

 Here's an example: